Power News We love to talk!

 Apart from the private sector, the railways, airports, hospitals, educational institutions and government buildings have been spotted as potential solar rooftop sites.
 The MNRE had said that at least 5,900 MW power and annual financial savings of `830 crore can be achieved through rooftop solar projects in government properties.

-- Power transmission: The emerging star Read more
+- The uneasy rise of renewable Read more